Bariatric Surgery and Metabolism

 Is Bariatric Surgery Safe?

-The procedure of bariatric surgery is considered as extremely safe.
+The procedure of weight loss surgery is considered extremely safe.
 It is considered as one of the safest procedure under the care of a well-trained, experienced surgeon.
 Furthermore, the role of laparoscopy makes it an even more convenient and safe procedure.

 Laparoscopy is a surgical technique in which the size of the incisions is extremely smaller than it used to be in traditional open surgery.
 It is as small as 0.5 to 1.5 cm and a total of 5-6 incisions are sufficient to carry out the surgery.
 The surgery is carried out through inserting medical probes, tools, light source and camera inside the body through these holes, the internal images are displayed on the monitor and the skilled doctor maneuvers the portion of the tool, sticking outside to gain desired action inside the body.
 Due to the same reason, it is also known as keyhole surgery these days.

 Laparoscopic bariatric surgery is a rather new thing in the world of medical science.
-However, due to the immense benefits it offers, it has become almost synonymous with bariatric surgery as a whole.
-It offers the following benefits-
+However, due to the immense benefits it offers, it has become almost synonymous with weight loss surgery as a whole.
+It offers the following benefits.

-Role of ILS Bariatric Care in Providing Reliable Bariatric Surgery in India?
+Role of ILS Bariatric Care in Providing Reliable Obesity Surgery in India?

-In the year 2017, it was awarded the prestigious title of ‘Centre of Excellence’ for Metabolism and Bariatric Surgery from the Surgical Review Corporation (SRC).
-It has been one of the hotspots for undergoing bariatric surgery in India.
+It has been awarded the prestigious title of ‘Centre of Excellence’ for Metabolism and Bariatric Surgery from the Surgical Review Corporation (SRC) and Obesity & Metabolic Surgery Society of India (OSSICON).
+It has been one of the hotspots for undergoing weight loss surgery in India.